simonhasan/4cscc-lab-manual/student-book/_build/html/_sources/lessons-micropython/display/display-05-display-image.md

 TODO

-The BBC micro:bit has 64 built-in images that can be displayed on the 5x5 LED matrix display using Python.
+The BBC micro:bit has 64 built-in images that can be displayed using Python on the 5x5 LED matrix display.

 ## Displaying Built-In Image

 To display a built-in image, the following line of code is used:

+### `display.show(Image.ENTER_IMAGE)`

 ```{note}
 The image name is always in uppercase.